In 2018 we are introducing BJGT membership – click for details.

 It is the responsibility of the player to know his or her own tee time.

-All tee times are subject to change and you must check before traveling.
+All tee times are subject to change and you must check before travelling.

 Arriving at the event